-The cardiovascular interventional technologist promotes a positive and collaborative practice atmosphere with other members of the health care team.
+The cardiac interventional and vascular interventional technologist promotes a positive and collaborative practice atmosphere with other members of the health care team.

 To provide quality patient care, all members of the health care team must communicate effectively and work together efficiently.